philip-lamb/gdal-js/examples/README.md

 patterns necessary for interacting with the Emscripten-generated GDAL API at the lowest level.

-In order to run these examples, make sure that `gdal.js`, `gdal.js.mem`, and `gdal.data` are available from the example directory (there are symlinks to these locations in the root of the repository for convenience).
-Then simply serve the directory from a webserver such as `python -m SimpleHTTPServer`.
+In order to run these examples, make sure that `gdal.js`, `gdal.js.mem`, and `gdal.data` are available from the example directory by building the project (there are symlinks to these locations in the root of the repository for convenience).
+Then run `python server.py` from this directory.